koengr/QCforBusiness/_essentials/background.md

 innovations are expected in computers, networks, sensors, and simulators.

-Quantum computers will be much slower than conventional computers.
-Their advantage comes from the ability to run quantum algorithms, which solve specific problems in much fewer steps.
+Quantum computers can have a speed advantage thanks to their ability to run quantum algorithms, which solve specific problems in much fewer steps than conventional methods.
+However, quantum computers are expected to have relatively low clock speeds, so the algorithmic advantage must be significant before a practical speedup manifests itself.

 </fieldset>
  <hr>